reiver/guide-work-management/chapters/5_more_questions/README.md

 **Question №8**:

-> Were any unplanned tasks worked on?
+> Was any unplanned tasks worked on?

 **Question №9**:

-> Were any unapporved tasks worked on?
+> Was any unapporved tasks worked on?

 **Question №10**: